dmtbrk/market/README.md

 `Docker` and `docker-compose` must be installed on the system to be able to run this project.

-- `make` builds and runs the project in Docker.
+- `make` builds and runs the project.

-- `make run` creates and runs Docker containers of this project and `AIexMoran/httpCRUD`.
+- `make run` creates and runs Docker containers.

-- `make build` builds or rebuilds services.
+- `make build` builds or rebuilds Docker containers.

+`.env` file in this repository provides all environment variables needed to run this service.
+It is expected to be present when running with `docker-compose`.

+The service works with the following databases as a product storage providers:
+- Redis
+- Postgres
+- MongoDB
+- Elasticsearch

+To switch between Redis, Postgres, and MongoDB use the `DATABASE_URL` environment variable.
+To switch to Elasticsearch use the `ELASTICSEARCH_URL`.
+If it is set, the `DATABASE_URL` is ignored.

+If you don't want to run database services which you don't need, just comment them out in `docker-compose.yml`.

-## Usage
+## API

-### HTTP
+### REST

 `GET /products/?offset=0&limit=10` lists all products in the given range.
-Offset and limit parameters required.
+Offset and limit parameters are required.

 Response example:
 ```